srihari-naidu/a07-tis2151-noit-2023/README.md

 # NOIT (Know-IT)

-This is a web application that predominantly an online corse management website.
+This is a web application that's predominantly an online corse management website.

 ## Getting Started